valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

 * **Spring bean for JSON mapper**

   Valtimo now uses a Spring managed ObjectMapper to map from JSON to classes and vice versa.

-* **Verzoek data mapping to a process variable**

-  The Verzoek plugin now provides the ability to map the verzoek data directly to a process variable by adding a `pv` prefix to the chosen `target` on a specified copy strategy.

 ## Bugfixes

 The following bugs were fixed: